Which courses are taught at Lucy Cavendish College?

 Do you have subject quotas?

 There are externally imposed quotas in Medicine and Veterinary Medicine, and the University caps the number of Cambridge places that can be offered in Architecture, History of Art, Music, and Philosophy (though these places may be distributed in different ways, amongst colleges, depending on the applications each receives).
-We do not have a fixed number of places in any other subject, and whilst we have included some target figures on individual subject pages, these are intended to indicate the likely size of the subject community, rather than our ‘cut-off’.
+We do not have a fixed number of places in any other subject, and whilst you will see some target figures via our individual Subject pages, these are intended to indicate the likely size of the subject community, rather than our ‘cut-off’.

 How old are Lucy Cavendish undergraduates?

 We accept applicants who will be twenty-one or over at the time of their admission to Cambridge (October 1 in any given year).
 The majority of our students are in their early to mid twenties, but we also regularly admit undergraduates in their thirties, forties and beyond.

 What are the implications of studying at a women's college, in practice?

 The University, not the College, organizes lectures, seminars, and practicals, runs major student services, determines the content of degree courses, and sets exams.
 Whichever College you join, you'll be working side by side with students from all the other Colleges; you'll be in the same classrooms, the same specialist libraries, the same Careers Service.
 You may play in the same sports teams, and participate in the same societies.
 The College, however, is usually the place you live; it provides social space, and the staff of the College are responsible for guiding and supporting your academic study, as well as overseeing your welfare.